Planning for Floods and Droughts: Reflections and Future Opportunities

 About the event

-On October 2nd, 2018, the Flood and Drought Management Tools (FDMT) project, held its final event "Planning for Floods and Droughts: Reflections and Future Opportunities" brigning together high level representatives to discuss the ongoing transition towards using data tool solutions in water management, with perspectives and lessons learned from the FDMT project.
+On October 2nd, 2018, the Flood and Drought Management Tools (FDMT) project held its final event "Planning for Floods and Droughts: Reflections and Future Opportunities" bringing together high level representatives to discuss the ongoing transition towards using data tool solutions in water management, with perspectives and lessons learned from the FDMT project.